Testing Tail Weight of a Distribution Via Hazard Rate: Main Result

+Our analysis proceeds through four stages: (1) correctness of proxy $S$; (2) $\tilde S$ close to $S$; (3) $\hat S$ close to $\tilde S$; (4) setting $k, n$ to satisfy theorem.

-In this section, we provide the lemmas that translate from $S$ to $\tilde S$ and $\tilde S$ to $\hat S$.
-Further details, and in particular, analysis of how to satisfy the conditions of these lemmas, are discussed in \Cref{sec:concentration_of_os}.
+Here, we provide the lemmas that quantify the error incurred from $S$ to $\tilde S$ and $\tilde S$ to $\hat S$.
+Further details and analysis of how to satisfy the conditions of these lemmas, are discussed in Section~\ref{sec:concentration_of_os}.